 Note that when the word “shipping” is used it means the actual cost of packaging materials, postage, delivery confirmation, and insurance rounded to the nearest dollar.

 OK …….now onto to the two Case Studies.

 Neckace #1 Customer A used a credit card to purchase Necklace #1 which cost $272 plus $10 shipping.

 Although the description clearly states the length and size of beads, the customer returned the necklace because it was “too short to fit my neck and the beads were too small”.
-I refunded her credit card $272.
+I refunded her credit card $272 because she said she was going to purchase another necklace.
 Return shipping cost her $10.

 “The necklace is too tight !!”

 The same customer then purchased a longer, graduated necklace for $325 plus $10 shipping.

 Although the description clearly states and shows in the photos that the necklace is made from graduated beads ranging down from 18 mm at the center to 9 mm at the ends, the customer returned the necklace because “I wanted beads all one size.”

 “I wanted beads all the same size !!!”